-5 cores (6174 nodes $\times 2 \times 16$ CPU cores) and has a theoretical peak speed of 7.2 PetaFLOPS (1015 floating point operations per second).
+5 running at 2300MHz.
+Overall the system has a total of 197,568 CPU cores (6147-6174 nodes $\times 2 \times 16$ CPU cores) and theoretical peak speed of 7.2 PetaFLOPS ( $10^{15}$ floating point operations per second).

-The parallel efficiency of the scalability test is $N{p0}t{p0}/N{pn}t{pn}$, where N{p0} and N{pn} are the numbers of CPU cores employed in the baseline case and the test case, respectively; t{p0} and t{pn} are the CPU times spent on the baseline case and the test case, respectively.
-The speed-up is defined as t{p0}/t{pn} , which is the relative improvement of the CPU time when solving the problem.
+The parallel efficiency of the scalability test is $N{p0}t{p0}/N{pn}t{pn}$ , where $N{p0}$ and $N{pn}$ are the numbers of CPU cores employed in the simulation of the baseline case and the test case, respectively; $t{p0}$ and $t{pn}$ are the CPU time times spent on the baseline case and the test case, respectively.
+The speed-up is defined as $t{p0}/t{pn}$ , which is the relative improvement of the CPU time

-- 10 The scalability tests are performed by running 24-hour simulations for ATM.STA, OCN.DYN, and CPL cases.
-There are 2.6 million atmosphere cells (256 lat×256 lon×40 vertical levels) and 0.4 million ocean cells (256 lat×256 lon×40 vertical levels, but about 84% of the domain is land and masked out).
-We started using N{p0} = 32 because each compute node has 32 CPU cores.
+- 10 when solving the problem.
+The scalability tests are performed by running 24-hour simulations for ATM.STA, OCN.DYN, and CPL cases.
+There are a total number of 2.6 million atmosphere cells (256 lat×256 lon×40 vertical levels) and 0.4 million ocean cells (256 lat×256 lon×40 vertical levels, but about 84% of the domain is land and masked out).
+We started using Np0 = 32 because each compute node has 32 CPU cores.
 The results obtained in the scalability test of the coupled model are shown in Fig. 14.
-It can be seen that the parallel efficiency of the coupled code is close to 100% when employing less than 128 cores and is still as high as 70% when using 256 - 15 cores.
+It can be seen that the parallel efficiency of the coupled code is close to 100% when employing less than 128 cores - 15 and is still as high as 70% when using 256 cores.
 When using 256 cores, there are a maximum of 20480 cells (16 lat×16 lon×80 vertical levels) in each core.
 The decrease in parallel efficiency results from the increase of communication time, load imbalance, and I/O (read and write) operation per CPU core (Christidis, 2015).
-From results reported in the literature, the parallel efficiency of the coupled model is comparable to other ocean-alone or atmosphere-alone models with similar numbers of grid points per CPU core (Marshall et al., 1997; Zhang et al., 2013b).
+From results reported in the literature, the parallel efficiency of the coupled model is comparable to other ocean-alone or atmosphere-alone models when having similar number with similar numbers of grid points per CPU core (Marshall et al., 1997; Zhang et al., 2013b).

 Figure 14.
-The parallel efficiency test of the coupled model in the Red Sea region, employing up to 512 CPU cores.
+The parallel efficiency test of the coupled model in the Red Sea region.
+The test cases employ, employing up to 512 CPU cores.
 The simulation using 32 CPU cores is regarded as the baseline case when computing the speed-up.
-Tests are performed on the Shaheen-II cluster at KAUST.
+Tests are performed on the Shaheen-II cluster in at KAUST.